aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/footer.md

 ## Footer Index

-The header MUST exist at string index "aws-dbe-foot" for encrypted [Structured Data](./structures.md#structured-data).
+The header MUST exist at string index "aws_dbe_foot" for encrypted [Structured Data](./structures.md#structured-data).

 ## Footer Format

-The [Terminal Type ID](./structures.md#terminal-type-id) MUST be `0xFF 0xFF`.

 The [Terminal Value](./structures.md#terminal-value) of the footer MUST be